Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 - *Print Shift Summary*
     Click the link to print the selected shift summary.
 The shift summary is displayed in a new browser tab.
-    If you want to display the detailed transactions within a shift instead of printing the shift summary, click the row with the shift (except the field *Print Shift Summary* to display the window *Transactions*).
+    If you want to display the detailed transactions within a shift instead of printing the shift summary, click the row with the shift (except the field *Print Shift Summary* to display the *Transactions* window).

 [comments]: <> (For me, a new tab in the browser is displayed with the shift summary.
 Is it like that by default or do I have to configure it somewhere in the printing settings?)